MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Application.md

 set-accels-for-action
 ---------------------

 Sets zero or more keyboard accelerators that will trigger the given action.
-The first item in *accels* will be the primary accelerator, which may be displayed in the UI.
+The first item in *$accels* will be the primary accelerator, which may be displayed in the UI.

-To remove all accelerators for an action, use an empty, zero-terminated array for *accels*.
+To remove all accelerators for an action, use an empty array *$accels*.

-For the *detailed-action-name*, see `g-action-parse-detailed-name()` and `g-action-print-detailed-name()`.
+For the *$detailed-action-name*, see `Gnome::Gio::Action.parse-detailed-name()` and `Gnome::Gio::Action.print-detailed-name()`.

     method set-accels-for-action (
-      Str $detailed_action_name, CArray[Str] $accels
+      Str $detailed_action_name, Array $accels
     )

   * $detailed_action_name; a detailed action name, specifying an action and target to associate accelerators with